 - referral to the Employee Assistance Program for evaluation and assessment to determine appropriate treatment for rehabilitation; - participation in a drug rehabilitation program; - suspension from the university; and/or - termination of employment.

-For a copy of the complete policy text, contact the Human Resources Programs Coordinator in University Human Resource Services.
+For a copy of the complete policy text, contact the Coordinator of WorkLife Programs in University Human Resource Services.